qiansc/autojs-startup/README.md

-# auto-dc
+# About
-autojs for dc
+Autojs Startup Project